sandialabs/snl-quest/README.md

 The load profile files are stored as .csv files in `/data/load/` after being downloaded through QuESt Data Manager.
 You can add a new file following the format of one downloaded using QuESt Data Manager.
 You can create a new directory under `commercial` for example like `/data/load/commercial/custom` and add a new .csv file.

 The format is basically two columns; the "Date/Time" column gives the month, day, and hour and the second column is the hourly kW load.
 The "Date/Time" columna is used for parsing the correct data for a selected month, for example.
 A year is not provided because the building data is simulated based on TMY3 (typical meteorological year).

 Once new files are added to the `data` bank appropriately, they should be picked up in the relevant applications when you are prompted to make a selection.

+#### powerplant data and dispatch profile
+The powerplant data files are stored as .json files in `/data/power_plant/` after being downloaded through QuESt Data Manager.
+You can add a new file following the format of one downloaded using QuESt Data Manager.

+The format has the plant medidata stored by parameter name.
+For example {"Name": "Calpine Hidalgo Energy Center",}.
+The parameter "plant_dispatch" has a hourly dispatch for 1 year in MW stored as a list of floating points [1,2,3,4,5,6 ...], while the parameter "pv" has a similar list of available PV resource but it is normalized to the range [0,1] on a per MW basis.
+The "COBRA_results" parameter stores the county level "Impacts" and a "Summary" of the total impacts across the country.
+The "health_impact_equity" parameter has data calculated by cross-referencing the "COBRA_results" with census data for each county.
+Classification as a disadvantaged communities is done by census tract so the population fraction of a county living in a disadvantaged community is calculated by the total population of census tracts within a county that are considered disadvantaged divided by the total population of the county.

+Once new files are added to the `data` bank appropriately, they should be picked up in the relevant applications when you are prompted to make a selection.